wallarm/product-documentation/docs/latest/user-guides/api-sessions.md

     ![!API Sessions - Settings](../images/api-sessions/api-sessions-settings.png)

-* At **Traced parameters**, specify up to 10 request parameters which values should be exported to Wallarm in order to use them for the session identification or for request analysis.
-Use selected parameters in **Session identification rules**.
-Wallarm always uses the set of built-in parameters and rules, the ones added manually extend this set.
+* At **Traced parameters**, specify up to 10 request parameters which values should be exported to Wallarm in order to use them for:

+    * Request analysis: add you own parameters that you want to have information about when looking through the details of session requests.
+    * Session identification: use added parameters in **Session identification rules**.
+Wallarm always uses the set of built-in parameters for session identification, the ones added manually extend this set if they were added to the session identification rules.

 * At **Session identification rules**, add up to 5 rules, specify up to 3 parameters from the **Traced parameters** per each rule.
 Wallarm checks each request for these parameters.
 If all parameters from rule #1 are present, that rule determines the session ID.
 Otherwise, proceed to rule #2 and so on.
 After that the built-in rules are applied.

 For example, if you specify `example.com:8080/path1/path2` URI with `Application 01` additional condition, and add 4 parameters `traced-par-ex-1..4` to trace and then combined: